 OPENING TIMES: Thursday – Saturday, 11am-6pm, or by appointment

-At New Art Exchange, an oversized cloak knitted by Pandhal’s mother is adorned with Pandhal’s own hand embroidery.
-Suggestive designs are stitched into the cloak, pulling the threads tightly together to create bodily protrusions.
+The exhibits at NAE include an oversized hoodie, redefined by the artist as a cloak.
+Knitted by Pandhal’s mother, the cloak was then adorned with his own hand embroidery.
+Pandhal’s suggestive designs pull the threads tightly together, creating bodily-like protrusions.
 Pandhal and his mother are divided by language, he speaks little Punjabi, while she speaks little English.
 What is lost in translation is found, hinting at things that are known without being spoken.
-It is displayed unfinished, amongst a series of intersectional sculptural cutouts that invoke heritage performance via active participation.
-Accompanying drawings frame the installation, offering a glimpse into the expanded nature of Pandhal’s work and the overarching decolonising trajectory of his mission.

 Hardeep Pandhal, Paranoid Picnic: The Phantom BAME, is a cross site exhibition by Primary and New Art Exchange.
 This project is supported by The Elephant Trust.